ZAKI1905/Pheno/README.md

 ## Compiling the C++ files
 To make the binary files:
-  1. Edit the make file ("~/Makefile") in the main directory, by adding the path to pythia, fastjet, etc.
-  2. Choose the main c++ file (which is inside "~/main") to be compiled, by typing it in front of "MAINOBJ" in the make file.
+  1. Choose the main c++ file (which is inside "~/main") to be compiled, by typing it in front of "MAIN" & "LINK_TARGET" in the make file.
-  3. Run "make"
+  2. Run "make"

 ## Running the C++ binaries (stand-alone)
 You can also run the C++ binaries by themselves, if you already have lhe files and want to run pythia and fastjet.